Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: DISCUSSIONS AND CONCLUSIONS

 \section{DISCUSSIONS AND CONCLUSIONS}

-In the paper, we studied the formation of PBHs and SIGWs with locally coupled inflation potentials.
-We use the Starobinsky potential and KKLT potential as the fundamental potential respectively, and apply local coupling in Lorentz form.
-Numerical results show that regardless of positive or negative coupling, the scalar field will transition from SR to USR, leading to the dynamic breaking of the SR parameter.
-Our results indicate that on the large scale, the power spectrum satisfy the observation constraints of CMB, while peaks appear in the power spectrum on the small scale.
-By adjusting the parameters appropriately, the peaks can satisfy the requirements for forming the PBHs.
-We have separately obtained the abundance of PBHs formed by local positive coupling and local negative coupling, and the results show that their abundance is inversely proportional to the threshold density.
-Under the premise of satisfying current observational constraints, the PBHs formed by positive coupling may explain the formation of BBN in the early universe.
+In this work, we studied PBHs and SIGWs generated from inflationary potentials with a local Lorentzian-type coupling.
+Specifically, we adopted the Starobinsky potential and the KKLT potential as the base inflationary potentials respectively, and introduced a local Lorentzian-type coupling that manifests as a local bump or dip in the potential.
+Numerical results show that regardless of positive or negative coupling, the scalar field undergoes a transition from SR to USR dynamics, leading to a dynamical violation of the SR condition.
+Our results indicate that on large scales, the power spectrum is consistent with CMB data, while peaks appear on small scales.
+By appropriately tuning the model parameters, these peaks can be made sufficiently high to satisfy the criteria for PBH formation.
+We numerically calculated the abundances of PBHs (fraction of dark matter) generated by positive and negative couplings, respectively, and find that the abundance is inversely proportional to the threshold density.
+Interestingly, PBHs formed via positive coupling may have implications for BBN in the early universe.

-In addition, large-scale scalar perturbations on a small scale not only form PBHs, but also induce the formation of gravitational waves.
-We obtained SIGWs formed in two different coupling scenarios, which can be detected by current or future gravitational wave projects.
+Scalar perturbations on small scales can not only lead to the formation of PBHs but also generate SIGWs.
+We plot the SIGWs arising from different couplings separately; they can be detected by current and future gravitational wave experiments across different frequency bands.

-\section{Appendix}
+\section{APPENDIX}

-As a candidate for dark matter, PBH possess a broad mass spectrum.
-Within this framework, we consider the following potential form
+The presence of multiple couplings implies that multiple peaks can be formed in the power spectrum.
+As an extension of this method, we consider the following potential